AdaYuanChen/Supycap/README.md

 <div id="path"></div>

 1. <b>path : <i>file, str, or pathlib.Path</i></b> <br>
     File, filename of the text file to read.
 Note that if the library is not allocated in the same directory as the file, the pathway to the file has to be given.
 For <b>``` current=False```</b>, current will be directly read from the filename (i.e. the fielname has to include the current followed by <code>'_mA'</code> and seperated by <code>'_'</code>, <code>'/'</code> or it is the first component of the filename).
-For more details, refer to the Examples section.
+Note that the current values must be recorded in <b>mA</b>.For more details, refer to the Examples section.

 2. <b>t_set : <i>int/str(csv files only), optional</i></b> <br>